 SEO marketing is not for everyone.

-But if you are using social media as your prime source of traffic, you might want to have a rethink and investigate the possibilities that effective SEO can offer you.
+But if you are using your social media marketing plan as your prime source of traffic lead generation, you might want to have a rethink and investigate the possibilities that effective SEO can offer you.

 Take a look at this starter video from Semrush for more information.